top of page

 Chapter 52: Are You Sitting Down?

-The concluding chapter of Sit Down Before Reading has been broken into four parts (1-4).
-The final section is tentatively scheduled to publish September 25, but may need to be delayed.
+The concluding chapter of Sit Down Before Reading has been broken into five parts (1-5).

 Part 1